ZIB-IOL/ApproximateVanishingIdeals.jl/README.md

 using random

 X = rand(10000, 5)
-X_transformed, sets = fit(X);
+X_transformed, sets = fit_oavi(X);
 ```
 `X_transformed` holds the transformed data and `sets` keeps track of important sets.
 It is recommended to adjust some keyword arguments for better results.
-See the docs section for more information.
+See the examples section for more information.

+## Documentation and Examples
+To explore the contents of the package and see examples with a more detailed look at the different keyword arguments, go to the [documentation](zib-iol.github.io/AVI.jl).